This page contains unmarked spoilers. You Have Been Warned!

 - Tempting Fate: "I guess I was wrong.
 There was no danger after all."
 Literally one second later...KABOOM!

 - These Hands Have Killed: The first thing Anakin says when he looks at his own hands is to admit that he killed the Tusken Raiders.

 - Title Drop: The German dub has Yoda deliver one at the end, in place of "Clone War".
 Badly done since it's in a negative context, implying that Yoda considers the clones the worst part of the mess, even though they're on the same side.

 - Unlimited Wardrobe: Amidala's had this trope since the beginning of the saga.
-Every single scene change necessitates a new Pimped-Out Dress.
+Every single scene change necessitates a new Pimped-Out Dress for her.

-- Villains Never Lie: As per usual in Star Wars: Dooku tells Obi-Wan the truth, albeit leaving out the fairly significant detail that he himself is a Sith Lord.
+- Villains Never Lie: As per usual in Star Wars: Dooku tells Obi-Wan the truth about the Separatists and the Clone Army, albeit leaving out the fairly significant detail that he himself is a Sith Lord.